-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Court points to the recent case of the Golden State Killer.
 Investigators used public ancestry sites to identify a murder suspect using decades-old unidentified DNA from a crime scene.

-And as we’ve learned, researchers aren’t the only ones with access to the blood spots.
+And we’ve learned, researchers aren’t the only ones with access to the blood spots.

 LAW ENFORCEMENT ACCESS

-A public records request revealed coroners frequently use blood spots to identify bodies, and at least one parent requested blood spots to prove paternity.
+A public records request revealed coroners often use blood spots to identify bodies, and at least one parent requested blood spots to prove paternity.

 Law enforcement also can — and does — request identified blood spots.
 We found at least five search warrants and four court orders, including one to test a child’s blood for drugs at birth.

-According to the Department Of Public Health, “Only a court order can provide a third party (including law enforcement) access to an identified stored specimen without parental consent.”
+According to the Department Of Public Health, “Only a court order can provide a third-party (including law enforcement) access to an identified stored specimen without parental consent.”

 “I think the storage of DNA for purposes other than medical research without informed consent clearly is violating a duty and a trust that the state has to the public,” Court said.
 “What are they trying to hide?”

-STATE LAW SAYS PARENTS SHOULD KNOW
+STATE LAW SAYS PARENTS SHOULD KNOW -THEY DON’T

 According to the Department of Public Health, it’s not hiding anything.
 The agency points to page 13 of the Newborn Screening brochure which does disclose that the blood spots are stored.